-Milton is one of the fastest growing towns in the Greater Golden Horseshoe, serving Southern Ontario.
-Milton is conveniently located only 40 kilometres from downtown Toronto.
-Let us take you around Milton, give us a call today.
+Milton is one of the fastest growing towns in the Greater Golden Horseshoe area of Southern Ontario.
+Part of the Halton Region, Milton is conveniently located just 40 kilometres from downtown Toronto.

 Milton is home to many parks, campgrounds and outdoor spaces as well as sports arenas.
 The Mohawk Raceway is a harness racing track with slot machines.
 Milton is also proud to be part of the UNESCO World Biosphere Reserve known as the Niagara Escarpment.
 This trail, along with the Bruce Trail, is one of the oldest and longest marked hiking trails in Canada.